DanEscasa/dht2MQTT/README.md

 |:--:|
 | NODE-Red |

 The best way to learn to get this output is by following Rui's instructions in his tutorial, omitting the steps for pressure and gas, and changing the broker if needed.
-You can also take the easy way out and import this repository's flows.json.
+You can also take the easy way out and import import Rui's or this repository's flows.json, depending on whether you stick with Rui's BME+local MQTT broker or my DHT11+emqx broker, respectively.

 | <img src=https://github.com/DanEscasa/dht2MQTT/blob/main/images/Screenshot.MQTTX.png>
 |:--:|